csdms/bmi/README.rst

 are welcomed,
 and are `acknowledged <./AUTHORS.rst>`_.
 BMI is open source software released under the `MIT License <./LICENSE>`_.
+BMI is an element of the `CSDMS Workbench`_, an integrated system of software tools, technologies, and standards for building and coupling models.

 *The Community Surface Dynamics Modeling System is supported by the National Science Foundation.*